EarlFernandes/ScoreMedia/README.md

 4. TestNG - TestNG is useful to organize the tests with @BeforeClass @AfterClass @Test and @DataProvider annotations for making the test data driven (currently I have only shown the usage of Data provider using parameters from a separate method but this is easily achievable to pass data even from an Excel sheet.
 I only configured the data Provider since 1.
 For the bonus points 2.
 To show that using excel is a similar approach and I have configured it before in the same manner reading the excel file and it's data using Java code.

-   **For any clarification regarding the ^ above process please reach out to my email earlspen2001@gmail.com**
+   **For any clarification regarding the ^ above process please reach out to my email at earlspen2001@gmail.com**